Faith, Hope, and Love Holistic Care Medical Network (FHL), since 2005

-Today, these three clinics form the Faith, Hope, and Love medical network through which we meet the medical needs of our over 1,500 orphans, the most vulnerable of the surrounding communities, and provide valuable medical training to our staff, children and community members.
+Today, these three clinics form part of the Faith, Hope, and Love Holistic Care Medical Network through which we meet the medical, spiritual, psychological, and emotional needs of our over 1,500 orphans, the most vulnerable of the surrounding communities, and provide valuable medical training to our staff, children and community members.
 Staffed by loving, godly, and well-trained indigenous nurses, medical technicians, and pharmacists; the MWP medical network serves nearly 45,000 patients per year.

 The FHL Vision

 MWP desires to expand and deepen the level of holistic care we currently offer.
 The FHL vision is to build a Christ-centered hospital and medical training center offering holistic care to body, mind, heart and spirit.

 We invite you to join us in serving and saving the lives of the many vulnerable people in Sudan and South Sudan through the FHL medical network.
 Consider giving and/or going on a short term medical mission trip.